 WHY DO WE NEED A CHIP GROUP™ FOR?

-New Zealanders love hot chips.
-Because we eat so many of them and they can be high in fat and salt, they have a big impact on people’s health.
-Therefore by making them healthier we can in turn make our population healthier!
+New Zealanders love hot chips and we have an obligation to provide the highest quality possible, as an industry.
+Many chips can be high in fat and salt and so they have a big impact on people’s health.
+By making them healthier, we can in turn make our population healthier!

 WHAT HAVE WE DONE / WHAT DO WE DO?